NavigoLearn/RoadmapsMarkdown/embeddedSystems/EmbeddedSystems.md

 ## What is an Embedded System?

 An embedded system is a combination of computer hardware and software components, and perhaps additional mechanical or other parts, designed to perform a dedicated function.
-In some cases, embedded systems are part of a larger system or product, as in the case of an antilock braking system in a car.
+In some cases, embedded systems are part of a larger system or product.
 [Embedded Systems Glossary](https://barrgroup.com/embedded-systems/glossary-e)

 > **This roadmap contains paths to learning both software and hardware components for an absolute beginner.
 If you are already familiar with any concepts/tools, you can reinforce your knowledge quickly and move to the unfamiliar**